-The Tribal Transportation Bridge Program is focused on improving the number of declining structurally deficient bridges.
-This information has been created to assist our partners working to improve the condition of non-BIA owned and BIA/tribally owned bridges.
+The TTP Bridge Program is focused on improving the number of TTP bridges in poor condition.
+This information has been created to assist our partners working to improve the condition of BIA/Tribally owned bridges and non-BIA/Tribally owned bridges.

 - TTP Bridge Program Funding Flowchart